-So you’ve found a match that you’re interested in and the feeling is mutual but now what do you do?
-Meeting in person is the crucial next step but how long should you wait before you suggest or agree to it?
+So you’ve found a match you’re interested in and the feeling is mutual – but now what?
+Meeting an online match in person is the crucial next step but how long should you wait before you suggest or agree to it?

 Online dating can be a lot of fun – as the film You’ve Got Mail showed so brilliantly.
 It’s exciting to see a new email from a love interest; you can read their romantic messages over and over again, reading between the lines and developing all sorts of fantasy scenarios in your head.
-It’s fun, but it doesn’t become ‘real’ until you’ve met in person and found out if there’s a spark between you.
-But when should you meet up?
+It’s fun, but it doesn’t become ‘real’ until you meet up in person and find out if there’s a spark between you.
+But how soon?
 A number of factors will affect how long you wait and each situation will be unique,

 Meeting almost immediately

-Some people like to meet matches as soon as possible, especially if they’re local.
-This can be done very safely if you choose a daytime meeting in a busy local cafe and arrange to have a quick coffee together to decide if you’d like to get to know each other better.
-This approach has many advantages; you can learn more about someone within 10 minutes of meeting them than you would in hours of carefully constructed emails.
-This is also a good approach for people who aren’t very confident expressing themselves in writing.
-Starting with a coffee date also gives you less time to get anxious or self-conscious because there’s less build up.
-Financially, it’s also a good idea because it allows you to meet lots of matches without splashing out on expensive dates.
+Some people like to meet up with their matches as soon as possible, especially if they’re local.
+This can be done very safely if you choose a daytime meeting in a busy local cafe and arrange to have a quick coffee to decide if you’d like to get to know each other better.
+This approach has many advantages: you can learn more about someone within 10 minutes of meeting them than you would in hours of carefully constructed emails.
+This is also a good approach for people who aren’t confident expressing themselves in writing.
+Meeting up for a coffee date also gives you less time to get anxious or self-conscious because there’s less build up.
+Financially, it also allows you to meet lots of matches without splashing out on expensive dates.

 Waiting for the green light

-Most people choose to wait until there are enough signs that the other person is interested in them before they suggest meeting up because this reduces the chance of rejection.
+Most people choose to wait until there are enough signs that the other person is interested in them before they suggest meeting up.
 These signs may include: